nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 ![](/screenshots/ns-playground/playground-home.png)

-All development effort for this tutorial happens in `components` > `HelloWorld.vue`, containing both the app functionality and styles.
+All development for this tutorial happens in `components` > `HelloWorld.vue`, containing the front end, the code-behind logic, and most of the styles.

 `HelloWorld.vue` begins with a simple `<template>` block consisting of several labels and no connected code-behind logic.
 As you drag and drop user interface components to the app, the Playground populates the `<script>` block.